vchintal/aws-eks-multicluster-observability/README.md

 ## Audience

-This repo is a must for anyone who wants to try the AWS provided Observability Accelerator (link #1), with more than one EKS cluster and verify the collected metrics from all the clusters in the dashboards of a common `Amazon Managed Grafana` workspace.
+This repo is a must for anyone who wants to try the [AWS provided Observability Accelerator](https://github.com/aws-observability/terraform-aws-observability-accelerator), with more than one EKS cluster and verify the collected metrics from all the clusters in the dashboards of a common `Amazon Managed Grafana` workspace.

 ## Repo Organization

 The repo has two folders, each with an unique purpose :
 1. `eks-cluster-with-vpc`: A terraform repo that uses upstream EKS blueprints to stand up EKS clusters in their own VPC
-2. `observability`: A terraform repo that uses the Observability Accelerator (link #1) to :
+2. `observability`: A terraform repo that uses the [Observability Accelerator](https://github.com/aws-observability/terraform-aws-observability-accelerator) to :
     1. Create a `Amazon Managed Service for Prometheus` workspace
     2. Create `Recording` and `Alerting` rules in AMP
     3. Create a data source (based on AMP) and dashboards folder in `Amazon Managed Grafana`